pumpkinpietea/fumbling-currently-not-indexed/content/en/article/2025-12-28-indonesia-news.md

 Source Region: Other

 Nontipa Kla-ngam, a Thai student in China, aims to leverage the free trade agreement (FTA) between Thailand and China to sell Thai rice in the Chinese market.
 She believes there is significant market potential due to the duty exemption on agricultural products under the FTA.
-Nontipa is studying at Northwest Agriculture and Forestry University in Yangling, Shaanxi Province, and plans to start her business there.
-She hopes to contribute to the Belt and Road Initiative and ASEAN cooperation.
+Nontipa, who studies at Northwest Agriculture and Forestry University, is familiar with Chinese culture and policies and speaks fluent Chinese, giving her advantages in procurement and market entry.
+She plans to start her business in Yangling, Shaanxi Province.

-**Why it matters:** The article highlights the opportunities created by the FTA between Thailand and China for agricultural trade.
-It also showcases the role of students in promoting economic cooperation between countries along the Belt and Road.
+**Why it matters:** The story highlights the potential for increased trade and economic cooperation between Thailand and China, particularly in the agricultural sector, driven by the FTA and the Belt and Road Initiative.

 **Confidence:** high